Army City, Kansas – A Short Lived High Life

 Camp Funston, Kansas Gate

-Camp Funston was the largest of 16 divisional cantonments (temporary or semi-permanent military quarters) training camps constructed during World War I. Designated to be located at Fort Riley due to its central location in the nation, construction began on July 1, 1917, and the camp was completed on December 1 of the same year.
+Camp Funston was the largest of 16 divisional cantonments (temporary or semi-permanent military quarters) training camps constructed during World War I. Designated to be located at Fort Riley due to its central location in the nation, construction began on July 1, 1917, and the camp was completed on December 1.
 When complete, it encompassed approximately 1,400 buildings on 2,000 acres.
 The camp was named after Brigadier General Frederick Funston, who grew up in Iola, Kansas.
-The Camp Funston garrison was administered by the 164th Depot Brigade, which was responsible for receiving, housing, equipping and training enlistees and draftees, and demobilizing them after the war.
+The Camp Funston garrison was administered by the 164th Depot Brigade, which was responsible for receiving, housing, equipping, and training enlistees and draftees and demobilizing them after the war.
 With a capacity of over 50,000, it drew trainees from all over the Great Plains states.

 Gaiety Theater in Army City, Kansas, about 1817.